 Hazard Mitigation Action Jurisdiction Status Comments 53 Flash Flood and Riverine Flood Communities without floodplain or shore land ordinances should develop such ordinances.
 The State Floodplain Management Act requires flood prone communities to adopt floodplain management regulations when adequate technical information is available to identify floodplain areas and enroll and maintain eligibility in the National Flood Insurance Program (NFIP).
-Aitkin County, Aitkin, Tamarack Deleted Aitkin County and cities that participate in the NFIP and have floodplain ordinances.
+Aitkin Deleted County, Aitkin, Tamarack Aitkin County and cities that participate in the NFIP and have floodplain ordinances.
 There are 2 cities that do not participate (McGrath & Tamarack) as they do not have FEMA mapped high-risk areas.
 54 Flash Flood and Riverine Flood Work to update the floodplain maps for Aitkin County.
-Current floodplain maps are over 20 years old.
-Aitkin County, Aitkin, McGregor, Hill City Ongoing Aitkin County will work with MN DNR as per their timeline for updating our DFIRM maps.
+Current floodplain maps are over 20 years old. ain maps for Aitkin County, .
+Current Aitkin, ain maps are over McGregor, Aitkin County will work with MN DNR as per their timeline for updating our DFIRM maps.
 55 Flash Flood and Riverine Flood Continue to enforce city and county ordinances governing development and setbacks in shoreline area.
-Aitkin County Ongoing Aitkin County Environmental Services/Zoning and local cities enforce existing floodplain & shoreline ordinances.
+Aitkin County Ongoing On Aitkin County Environmental Services/Zoning and local cities enforce existing floodplain & shoreline ordinances.
 56 Flash Flood and Riverine Flood Identify minor localized flood reduction projects identified to lessen the frequency or severity of flooding and decrease predicted flood damages, such as the installation or modification of culverts, stormwater management activities, such as creating retention and detention basins, protection of sanitary sewer lift stations in flood-prone areas.
-Aitkin County, Tamarack, Palisade Ongoing Aitkin County Environmental Services/Zoning, Aitkin County Hwy.
+Aitkin County, Tamarack, Palisade redicted flood damages, uch as the installation or rediffication of culverts, commwater management ctivities, such as creating extention and detention asins, protection of anitary sewer lift rations in flood-prone Aitkin County Environmental Services/Zoning, Aitkin County Hwy.
 Dept and local jurisdictions evaluate needed projects on an annual basis and following flood events.
 57 Flash Flood and Riverine Flood Install flow-rate meters (stream gauges) on rivers and streams that are prone to flooding highrisk, vulnerable properties.
 Aitkin County, Tamarack, Palisade Ongoing Areas of concern will be identified for potential stream gauge meters.